 Cost of Living

 While some countries in the EU are quite expensive, that may be offset by higher wages.
 There are also countries with very reasonable living costs, allowing you to retain more of your earnings.

 While the EU does offer some continuity with regulations, each country will take a different approach.
-Germany is famous for requiring strict compliance at every level for expat workers, including meeting its own self-employment criteria.
+Germany is famous for requiring strict compliance at every level for ex-pat workers, including meeting its self-employment criteria.
 Spain is considered more relaxed when it comes to compliance.

 Top European Countries for Contractors

 Switzerland is of course a country of great natural beauty, neutral political policy and is multi-lingual.
-Cost of living is high in Switzerland, so your contract rates should reflect that reality.
+The cost of living is high in Switzerland, so your contract rates should reflect that reality.

-Italy is another country that has real cultural appeal, and offers expats tax incentives.
-While its not the largest economy in Europe, there should be sufficient opportunities for those interested.
-The real advantage is for expats that plan to work for two years or more, as 70% of income is exempted from taxation.
+Italy is another country that has real cultural appeal and offers ex-pats tax incentives.
+While it is not the largest economy in Europe, there should be sufficient opportunities for those interested.
+The real advantage is for ex-pats that plan to work for two years or more, as 70% of income is exempted from taxation.
 Combine that with a relatively low cost of living and you will be able to retain the maximum amount of earnings.

 The island nation of Malta is part of the EU, so it deserves a mention as a place to look for clients.
-Malta has a unique beauty and culture situated in the Mediterranean, and it is possible for non-EU nationals to obtain a work permit.
-It is also one of the few European countries that has a Digital Nomad Visa for those that just want to live there and work remotely.
+Malta has a unique beauty and culture situated in the Mediterranean, and non-EU nationals can obtain a work permit.
+It is also one of the few European countries that have a Digital Nomad Visa for those that just want to live there and work remotely.